SethClydesdale/forumactif-messenger/README.md

 Below is a list of features, fixes, and ideas that need reviewing, implementing, or fixing.

 #### Implement

+**Navigation**

 - [x] add drop down nav menu for various options such as...
   - [x] a Home button for going back to first history entry
   - [ ] a Settings button for configuring personal settings
     - [ ] add a full screen option
     - [ ] add the ability to resize the chat window
+    - [ ] add theme picker so the user can switch between dark / light
+    - [ ] add chat bubble color preference
   - [x] an About button for viewing info about FAM + Checking for updates on Github
+- [x] add tab functionality, so the user can have multiple instances of FAM open.
+  - [ ] utilize localStorage to remember the user's opened tabs
+- [ ] add page numbers to forums to load older / newer pages

+**Messaging**

 - [x] add message submission in topics
   - [ ] add message editing
   - [ ] add message deletion